 Short-form video

-Short-form video could be considered the king of content.
-Platforms like TikTok, Instagram Reels, and YouTube Shorts are designed for quick consumption, with their algorithms built to serve up engaging, bite-sized content that keeps users glued to their screens.
+Platforms like TikTok, Instagram Reels, and YouTube Shorts are designed for quick consumption, with their algorithms built to serve up engaging, bite-sized content that keeps users glued to their screens - like the above, which is a short section of a longer video.

 The reason for this shift is simple: attention spans are shorter than ever.
 Almost 50% of TikTok users consider videos over one minute long to be stressful.